Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced forms, Formidable Views, graphs and stats, priority support, and Formidable Add-ons!

 == Changelog ==
+= 4.03.02 =
+* Add 'frm_form_object' hook run when a form is fetched from the database.
+* Include more education about field types, including the new Appointments field.
+* Fix: Dropdown fields weren't saving HTML values correctly.

 = 4.03.01 =
 * Add an option to filter form templates by category.
 * Add the refresh downloads link on the add-ons and form templates pages.